oracle/wind/docs/keywords/applications.md

 This keyword **Return** value is a successful message of uploading application icon.

+> **Note**: Upload icon as per allowed size on Partner Portal.
+Check official docs to know more about it.

 - **Add Application Banner**:

 | Parameters      | Required  | Comment                                         |